 I also made a green smoothie, inspired by a recipe in the Vegan Life magazine.
 I didn’t have all the ingredients at hand, so I improvised.
 All sorts went in there, including lettuce!
 It turned out pretty tasty.

-Lucien also loved making his own smoothies whilst we were in France and, since we’ve been back, he’s continued to make this smoothie as a post-school recovery drink.
+Lucien also loved making his own smoothies whilst we were in France and, since we’ve been back, he’s continued to make smoothies as a post-school recovery drink.
 He’s really enjoying using the new blender, more so than the 9400 as he finds this one easier to clean.
 I’m also more comfortable about him using the Nutri Force Extractor as the blades (though sharp) aren’t as sharp as the 9400’s blades.
 One time, I stupidly stuck my hand in the 9400 with a tea cloth to dry it out.
 My fingers lightly brushed over the blade and got cut really bad.
 I know, I know, it serves me right.

 I’m already thinking that if/when Lucien goes to university, the Nutri Force Extractor will be the kind of blender I will buy him.
 Hopefully it’ll encourage him to keep up his healthy smoothie habit.